 Including customer testimonials in your inbound strategy requires asking for and collecting them from your delighted customers.
 Here are a few tips to get you started:

-- Don’t wait.
-Like most fleeting opportunities, you need to strike while the iron is hot.
-Ask for a testimonial immediately once the project is complete, and you know you’ve over-delivered on the result.
-If the customer is genuinely thrilled, they generally won’t hesitate.
+Timing is everything.
+When a happy customer has a positive experience, there is a short opportunity to ask for a testimonial.
+So, strike while the iron is hot.
+Ask for a testimonial immediately upon project completion when you know you’ve delivered well on the result.
+If your customer is genuinely delighted, they generally won’t hesitate.

-- Engage your evangelists.
-If a longtime customer continuously sings your praises, engage with that energy, and turn it into an “official” testimonial.
-Don’t waste the momentum; be on the lookout for lively online chatter and turn it into testimonial gold.
+If a longtime customer offers praise, capitalize on that momentum and turn it into an “official” testimonial.
+Likewise, look for lively online chatter and turn it into testimonial gold.

-- Ask pertinent questions.
-Every customer has a unique viewpoint, so it’s challenging to craft a customer survey that addresses their specific concerns.
-Take the time to put together a few questions that are more personalized to their experience.
-This will make it even easier for them to respond as it speaks directly to them.
-Some of the questions you might ask could include:
+Every customer follows a unique journey.
+To elicit the best testimonial, asking the right questions is essential.
+Take the time to assemble a few questions more personalized to their experience.
+This will make it even easier for them to respond.
+Some of the questions you might ask could include the following:

-- What was the reason for purchasing the product?
+- What was the reason for purchasing the service or product?